Bankruptcy Lawsuits Attorney in Waco, TX

 Bankruptcy and Lawsuits

 The filing of a bankruptcy case will stop a lawsuit and can discharge the debt that was the subject of the lawsuit.
 The moment a bankruptcy case is filed, an “automatic stay” is immediately is imposed and creditors are prohibited from filing a lawsuit or continuing to pursue a lawsuit.
 The automatic stay is so powerful that it even stops the IRS from its collection actions!
-When we file a bankruptcy case, we file a notice in all pending lawsuits that the automatic stay is in effect which notifies that court that the lawsuit must stop.
-When our clients receive the Bankruptcy Court order that discharges their debt, we file motions to dismiss any lawsuits that were pending when the bankruptcy case was filed.
+When Ms. Shank files a bankruptcy case, she will file a notice in all pending lawsuits that the automatic stay is in effect which notifies the court that the lawsuits must stop.
+When our clients receive the Bankruptcy Court order that discharges their debt, Erin file motions to dismiss any lawsuits that were pending when the bankruptcy case was filed.

 Are You the Plaintiff in a Lawsuit?

 It is very important that you tell your bankruptcy lawsuits attorney about all lawsuits, or potential lawsuits, that you may have so that they can be properly handled in your bankruptcy case.
 There are exemption laws that may allow you to protect these assets, but failure to disclose them will most certainly result in the loss of these assets.
-Call our bankruptcy lawsuits attorney from Erin B. Shank, PC to receive help.
+Call bankruptcy lawsuit attorney Erin B. Shank, P.C., to receive help.